 Also seems that correct nodata value don't handled by provider.

-#1 Updated by Radim Blazek over 8 years ago
+#1 Updated by Radim Blazek almost 9 years ago

 - Assignee deleted (